JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 Out-of-the-box TeamCity server installation is suitable for evaluation purposes.
 For production use you will need to perform additional configuration which typically includes:
 * Check that the server is using due [server port](#Changing+Server+Port) and configure [access via https](how-to.md#Configure+HTTPS+for+TeamCity+Web+UI).
 * Make sure server URL, email and (optionally) Jabber server settings are specified and are correct
-* Configuring the server process for OS\-dependent autostart on machine reboot
+* Configuring the server process for OS-dependent autostart on machine reboot
 * Using reliable storage for [TeamCity Data Directory](teamcity-data-directory.md)
 * [Using external database](setting-up-an-external-database.md)
 * [Configuring recommended memory settings](#Setting+Up+Memory+settings+for+TeamCity+Server), use "maximum settings" for active or growing servers